gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

    </script>
 </head>

+# MSU Generalizable Notebook

+*Contributed by Doruk Yaldiz and Jazzmin Partridge, edited by Mark Voit*

+These Python notebook cells present extensions of the **ExpCGM** implementation on the [MSU Essentials](/ExpCGM/notebooks/MSUEssentials) page...

+...
+To copy and paste a cell into a notebook running on your own computer, move your cursor to the upper left corner of the cell and click on the clipboard icon that appears.

 ## General Pressure Profile in an NFW Potential

 In this section we use a shape function $\alpha(x)$ that varies with radius.
 The simplified cosmological profile